DeroXP/gfy/README.md

 ChangeLog:

-1. Overhauled UI
-2. Minimization changes
+1. Toggle between light-mode and dark-mode
+2. fixed url searching
+3. organized code for performance (kinda)

 Will be added something so you can be able to go into any website without it being blocked if its possible